EDIorg/data-package-best-practices/docs/_posts/2019-11-21-using-bookdown.md

 - Chapter organization is controlled by a configuration file ( `_bookdown.yml` )
 - a navigation menu can be added ( `_output.yml` )
 - Each Rmd or md file contains one chapter
-- the search function (in header) only works once files are on a server. it searches both text and code blocks.
+- the search function (in header) only works once files are on a server. it searches both text and code blocks, but only within a single book.

 ## Steps to edit a book page
-This section is a work in progress, as some of the process are still TBD.
-Those marked below and others are collected as issues labeled "BP Committee"
+This section is a work in progress, as some of the process are still TBD, which are for a Best Practices Committee to decide.
+See the repo (https://github.com/EDIorg/data-package-best-practices/issues), issues labeled "BP Committee"
 1. edit markdown (TBD: via fork-PR? branch?)
 1. review, e.g. by BP committee or other
 1. accept changes, commit
-1. build book(s) - output sent to docs
+1. build book(s) - output sent to your local docs dir
    1. TBD: scripts (each, all).
 1. add-commit-push (docs)